fanubalti786/Welcom-To-My-TailwindCss-Learning-Path/README.md

-# Lecture2(How to Customize Screens/Breakpoints using Tailwind CSS🔥😯)🚀✨
+# Lecture3(How to Customize Screens/Breakpoints using Tailwind CSS🔥😯)🚀✨
 <strong>In this lecture I learn the following points.</strong>

+1. how we can use screens with different logics
+2. how we can edit screens through config file
+3. how we can customize these screen